kiwipower/react-offline-test/README.md

 * You can use any ES7 features (or earlier)
 * You can use any libraries that you want
+* `npm start` will start a Webpack hot-reload dev server so you can make live changes
 * We really like TDD
 * A more complicated solution is rarely better than a simple one
 * Some types of chart seem like a really obvious fit but are not actually very good at showing small values in a data set